Day 1: Arrive in Tokyo.

 One of the main highlights of Teshima is the Teshima Art Museum, a remarkable architectural and artistic creation nestled within a hillside.
 Designed by Ryue Nishizawa and Rei Naito, the museum combines the natural environment with innovative design.
 Standing amongst terraced rice fields, the simple concrete structure stimulates its visitors’ senses with the play of water drops on a concrete surface.

-We return to Takamatsu by ferry and to our hotel.
-Another big day, your evening is free.
+We return to Uno Port by ferry and to our hotel.
+We dine togther this evening to celebrate our amazing journey.

 Your final day.
 Time to say farewell, Arigatou Gozaimashita.
 (B)

-Enjoy a lazy breakfast, and then prepare for your transfer to the airport or walk to the train station.
+Enjoy a lazy breakfast, and then prepare for your transfer to Okayama train station.